 - In a large skillet, render the fat from the bacon over low to medium-low heat.
-Once the fat has mostly melted down, turn up the heat and brown the bacon cubes until brown and crunchy.
+Once the fat has mostly melted down, turn up the heat and brown until caramelized and crunchy.
 Set aside to drain on a paper towel.
 Remove all but two tablespoons of the bacon fat from the pan.

 - In the same skillet, add the brussels and allow them to caramelize on one side.
 Deglaze the pan with the balsamic vinegar, using a spatula to scrape up any brown bits and incorporate them with the brussels.
 Continue to saute the brussels on high heat for a few minutes, shaking the pan, until they have softened up a bit.
 Add the bacon back to the pan along with 2 tablespoons of the brown sugar.
 Stir until the sugar has completely dissolved and is evenly coating the brussels sprouts.

 - Taste; add the remaining brown sugar if desired, allowing it to dissolve before removing the pan from the heat.
 Add kosher salt and ground black pepper to taste.
 (Note: you might not need any salt because of the bacon).